magomimmo/modern-cljs/doc/tutorial-20.md

 > NOTE 5: The `cljsbuild` plugin generates the `syntax.cljs` file in
 > the default `cljsbuild-crossover` directory.
 This directory is
 > silently added to the `:source-paths` setting of the build for
 > emitting the `syntax.js` JS file.
-The `syntax.js` is then passed, as
+The `syntax.js` file is then
-> all the others JS files produced by the CLJS compiler, to the Google
+> passed, as all the others JS files produced by the CLJS compiler, to
-> Closure Compiler for producing the final `enfocus.js` JS file.
-The
+> the Google Closure Compiler for producing the final `enfocus.js` JS
-> optimization level of the final `enfocus.js` JS file depends on the
+> file.
+The optimization level of the final `enfocus.js` JS file
-> `:optimizations` value configured in the `:compiler` setting.
+> depends on the `:optimizations` value configured in the `:compiler`
+> setting.

 ## Update dependencies and plugins

-Now that the directories layout is more consistent with the *default lein template*, we can focus our attention on upating the `Enfocus` dependencies and plugins references.
+Now that the directories layout is more consistent with the * augumented default lein template*, we can focus our attention on upating the `Enfocus` dependencies and plugins references.

 ### Upgrade to lein-cljsbuild `"0.3.3"`